Pokémon: Trading Card Game

 While card games have a long history in Japan, a collectible card game was a relatively new concept there, and at the time not widely known.
 Because of this, Ishihara had difficulties finding distributors.
 Sometime in 1995, Ishihara pitched the card game to Nintendo.
 They agreed to have the cards manufactured, subcontracting an unidentified printing company.
 However, Nintendo did not want the hassle of having to develop a distribution system from the ground up, i.e. finding retailers willing to sell a CCG.
 Ishihara was then contacted by Satoshi Kayama, director of a small firm called Media Factory.
 Like Ishihara, Kayama was a fan of card games.
 He felt that CCGs would soon rise to prominence in Japan, and had been gathering information on the possibility of developing such a game in some form.
 When Kayama heard that Creatures had developed a CCG, he contacted Ishihara and offered to distribute it, signing the contract near the end of 1995.

-CoroCoro again proved a valuable information channel.
-The Trading Card Game was first announced in the November issue, the same one that announced Pokemon Blue.
-The issue came bundled with two promo cards: one of Purin (Jigglypuff) and one of Pikachu.
-Surveys showed that they were respectively the most and second-most popular Pokemon at the time.
-On 20 October 1996, the first card set was released.
-Booster packs were launched the same day, containing 10 randomly inserted cards.
-In the West, the booster packs would contain 11 cards.
-(Note: From the original Base Set to the Neo Destiny sets, the booster packs contained 11 cards.
-After that and throughout the third generation 'EX' sets, the booster packs contained 9 cards.
-From the fourth generation Diamond and Pearl sets onwards, the packs contained 10 cards.
-Since the seventh generation Sun and Moon sets, the packs have again contained 11 cards.)
-The original set would be titled the Base Set in English.
-Many more sets would follow.
+The first Pokemon card set was released on 20 October 1996.
 Despite being ignored by the media, except for CoroCoro, the cards became an instant success upon release.
-87 million Pokemon cards were shipped by the end of March 1997, six months after its launch, and one month before the debut of the next big installment of the franchise: the Pokemon anime.
-The success of the TV series would cause the cards' sales figure to explode: by March 1998, a total of 499 million cards had been produced in Japan.